kadimetla/doc-adk-training/training/module32-custom-streaming-client/lab.md

-# Module 26: Building a Custom Streaming Client
+# Module 32: Building a Custom Streaming Client

-## Lab 26: Interacting with a Custom Voice Client
+## Lab 32: Interacting with a Custom Voice Client

 ### Goal

 In this lab, you will run an ADK agent as a backend API server and interact with it using a custom, standalone HTML/JavaScript client.
-This will demonstrate how to build your own user-facing applications on top of the ADK's powerful streaming capabilities, completely independent of the `adk web` Dev UI.
+This will demonstrate how to build your own user-facing applications on top of the ADK's streaming capabilities.

 ### Step 1: Prepare the Streaming Agent

-We will use the same streaming agent configuration from Module 16.
+We will use the same streaming agent configuration from Module 22.

-1.  **Create the project directory:**
+1.  **Create the project directory and agent:**
     ```shell
-    cd /path/to/your/adk-training
     mkdir custom-streaming-app
     cd custom-streaming-app
-    ```

-2.  **Create the agent project:**

-    ```shell
     adk create --type=config streaming_agent
     ```

-3.  **Configure the agent:**
+2.  **Configure the agent:**
-    *   Navigate into the `streaming_agent` directory.
+    *   Navigate into `streaming_agent`.
-    *   Configure the `.env` file for **Vertex AI**, as streaming requires it.
+    *   Configure the `.env` file for **Vertex AI**.
-    *   Replace the contents of `root_agent.yaml` with the following:
+    *   Replace the contents of `root_agent.yaml` with:
         ```yaml
         name: streaming_conversational_agent
         model: gemini-1.5-flash
-        description: A conversational agent that can chat in real-time.
         instruction: |
           You are a friendly and talkative assistant.
 Keep your answers concise.
         streaming: True